Genoveva: Performance history

 it is possible to say from the impression created by Geoffrey Moull's vigorous conducting that Schumann's theatre music is more plausible, more tense and more exciting than has so far been conceded.

-The North American premiere, in a concert performance at Emmanuel Church in Boston on 2 April 2005, ended with a standing ovation.
+The North American premiere was given in a concert performance at Emmanuel Church in Boston on 2 April 2005.

 The opera was presented by the Zürich Opera in February 2008, and again by University College Opera, London, in March 2010.